-The following discussion, which is based on the advice of Cadwalader, Wickersham & Taft LLP, federal tax counsel, summarizes certain of the U.S. federal income tax consequences of the purchase, ownership and disposition of notes.
+The following discussion, which is based on the advice of McKee Nelson LLP, as federal tax counsel, summarizes certain of the U.S. federal income tax consequences of the purchase, ownership and disposition of notes.
 For purposes of this summary, a "U.S. Holder" is a beneficial owner of a note that is:

-o an individual who is a citizen or a resident of the United States, for U.S. federal income tax purposes;

-o a corporation (or other entity that is treated as a corporation for U.S. federal tax purposes) that is created or organized in or under the laws of the United States or any State thereof (including the District of Columbia);

-o an estate whose income is subject to U.S. federal income taxation regardless of its source; or o a trust if a court within the United States is able to exercise primary supervision over its administration, and one or more United States persons have the authority to control all of its substantial decisions.
+- an individual who is a citizen or a resident of the United States, for U.S. federal income tax purposes; - a corporation (or other entity that is treated as a corporation for U.S. federal tax purposes) that is created or organized in or under the laws of the United States or any State thereof (including the District of Columbia); - an estate whose income is subject to U.S. federal income taxation regardless of its source; or - a trust if a court within the United States is able to exercise primary supervision over its administration, and one or more United States persons have the authority to control all of its substantial decisions and certain eligible trusts that have elected to be treated as U.S. persons.